emcconne/surfagility/README.md

 Wordpress theme inspired by Medium.

+This theme is "Mobile First" and uses Bootstrap 3.0.0.

 This theme is being used at http://brentmcconnell.com if you'd like to see it in action.

 This is a basic Wordpress theme that focuses on blog posts and not on pages.
 Pages are